Ellenwood in Clayton County, Georgia — The American South (South Atlantic)

 Erected 1993 by Georgia Department of Natural Resources.
 (Marker Number 031-1.)

 Location.
 33° 36.68′ N, 84° 16.224′ W. Marker is in Ellenwood, Georgia, in Clayton County.
-Marker is at the intersection of Stagecoach Road and Panola Road, on the right when traveling south on Stagecoach Road.
-Touch for map.
+Marker is at the intersection of Stagecoach Road and Panola Road, on the right when traveling south Touch for map.
 Marker is in this post office area: Ellenwood GA 30294, United States of America.
+Touch for directions.

 More about this marker.
 This marker is a replacement for an earlier marker with the same title and similar text erected by the Georgia Historical Commission at this location, which had disappeared.

 Credits.
 This page was last revised on August 16, 2017.
-This page originally submitted on October 9, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 905 times since then and 28 times this year.
+It was originally submitted on October 9, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 941 times since then and 6 times this year.
 Photos: 1, 2, 3, 4. submitted on October 9, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.